ekatsuta/know-matter-app/README.md

 ### Instructions

+1. `bundle install`
-1. run `rails s`
+2. run `rails s`
-2. if using an older version of Ruby, run `rvm list` to list all installed rubies
+3. if using an older version of Ruby, run `rvm list` to list all installed rubies
-3. run `rvm use ruby-(version number)` to use most updated version
+4. run `rvm use ruby-(version number)` to use most updated version

 ### Functions
 Know Matter is a double authentication application, meaning a user can sign in either as a student or a teacher.
 The authentication will permit or deny access to certain actions and URL's based on the user's session type.